EOSIO/taurus-node/docs/01_nodeos/03_plugins/producer_ha_plugin/index.md

 ## Overview

-The `producer_ha_plugin` provides a block producer nodeos (BP) high availability (HA) solution for the EOSIO-Taurus blockchain based on the [Raft consensus protocol](https://raft.github.io/raft.pdf), to meeting the high availability for enterprise blockchain deployment with 24x7 availability requirements.
+The `producer_ha_plugin` provides a block producer nodeos (BP) high availability (HA) solution for the EOSIO-Taurus blockchain based on the [Raft consensus protocol](https://raft.github.io/raft.pdf), to ensure the high availability for enterprise blockchain deployment with 24x7 availability requirements.

 The `producer_ha_plugin` based HA solution can provide:

-- If any producing BP is down or producing stopped, another BP nodeos should automatically take over as the producing BP to continue producing blocks, if it can do this safely.
-The delay is relative short.
+- If any producing BP is down or the block producing stops, another BP should automatically take over as the producing BP to continue producing blocks, if it can do this safely.
+The delay is relatively short.
-- If there are conflicting blocks, one and only one will be broadcast by the signing BP nodeos and visible to the blockchain network.
+- If there are conflicting blocks, one and only one will be broadcast by the signing BP and visible to the blockchain network.
 - Only after a block newly produced has been broadcast out and committed by the quorum of BPs, the trace for the transaction can be sent back to the client, when the `amqp_trx_plugin` is used and the `amqp-trx-ack-mode` is set to be `in_block`.

 The `producer_ha_plugin` works as follows.